zacharybreig/zacharybreig.github.io/research.md

 Revealed Preference Tests for Linear Probability-Prize Tradeoffs (with Paul Feldman)

+Competing Sellers in Experimental Auctions with Securities (with Allan Hern&aacute;ndez-Chanto and Elliot Hiller)

 Norm Enforcement in Coordination Games (with Kate Green and Vera te Velde)

 How Decision Quality Changes within Experiments (with Guanting Du)